Get Tech Tips

 Let’s ruin this concept by making up a corporate term for it.
 We will call it the “Time Average Mouth Corner Lift Factor” of TAMCLF.

-Business isn’t just about the numbers or the money, it really is about people and building relationships.
-Think about the choices you have to make and imagine the people who are most important to your business.
-Imagine the faces of your employees, partners, customers and your spouse and children.
-Are they smiling, or frowning?
+Business isn’t just about numbers or money.
+It really is about people and building relationships.
+Think about the choices you have to make and imagine the most important people to your business.
+Imagine the faces of your employees, partners, customers, and your spouse and children.
+Are they smiling or frowning?
 Will they be smiling or frowning a year from now once the decision has a chance to run its course?

-When making a hard decision it is best to skim through, gather good advice, give yourself a deadline, seek simplicity and then MAKE THE DECISION.
+When making a hard decision, it is best to skim through, gather good advice, give yourself a deadline, seek simplicity, and MAKE THE DECISION.